JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/races/autognome-aag.md

 ### Built for Success

-You can add a `d4` to one attack roll, ability check, or saving throw you make, and you can do so after seeing the `d20` roll but before the effects of the roll are resolved.
+You can add a `dice: d4|avg` (`d4`) to one attack roll, ability check, or saving throw you make, and you can do so after seeing the `dice: d20|avg` (`d20`) roll but before the effects of the roll are resolved.
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Healing Machine

-If the mending spell is cast on you, you can spend a Hit Die, roll it, and regain a number of hit points equal to the roll plus your Constitution modifier (minimum of 1 hit point).
+If the [mending](compendium/spells/mending.md) spell is cast on you, you can spend a Hit Die, roll it, and regain a number of hit points equal to the roll plus your Constitution modifier (minimum of 1 hit point).

-In addition, your creator designed you to benefit from several spells that preserve life but that normally don't affect Constructs: cure wounds, healing word, mass cure wounds, mass healing word, and spare the dying.
+In addition, your creator designed you to benefit from several spells that preserve life but that normally don't affect Constructs: [cure wounds](compendium/spells/cure-wounds.md), [healing word](compendium/spells/healing-word.md), [mass cure wounds](compendium/spells/mass-cure-wounds.md), [mass healing word](compendium/spells/mass-healing-word.md), and [spare the dying](compendium/spells/spare-the-dying.md).

 ### Mechanical Nature

-You have resistance to poison damage and immunity to disease, and you have advantage on saving throws against being paralyzed or poisoned.
+You have resistance to poison damage and immunity to disease, and you have advantage on saving throws against being [paralyzed](/compendium/rules/conditions.md#paralyzed) or [poisoned](/compendium/rules/conditions.md#poisoned).
 You don't need to eat, drink, or breathe.

 ### Sentry's Rest